 On the trip, I would have rather stuck long hot needles into my eyes than do this!
-About half of our group went and half didn’t.
-Their photos were great but all said it was very tough.
+About half of our group went, and half didn’t.
+Their photos were great, but all said it was very tough.

-This is where I ended up my trek as I felt so absolutely dreadful and was not recovering from altitude sickness as I should have been at that point.
-There was a doctor in Pheriche who agreed that I needed to head down and I got a helicopter out the next morning.
+This is where I ended my trek as I felt so absolutely dreadful and was not recovering from altitude sickness as I should have been at that point.
+A doctor in Pheriche agreed that I needed to head down and I got a helicopter out the next morning.

 Day 9 Everest Base Camp Trek Difficulty: 8/10